SSL Certificates

 Automated Certificate Management

-With Automated Certificate Management (ACM), Drycc automatically manages TLS certificates for apps with Hobby and Professional dynos on the Common Runtime, and for apps in Private Spaces that enable the feature.
 Certificates handled by ACM automatically renew one month before they expire, and new certificates are created automatically whenever you add or remove a custom domain.
 All applications with paid dynos include ACM for free.
-Automated Certificate Management uses Let’s Encrypt, the free, automated, and open certificate authority for managing your application’s TLS certificates.
-Let’s Encrypt is run for the public benefit by the Internet Security Research Group (ISRG).

-Remove Certificate
+Remove a Certificate

-You can remove a certificate using the certs:remove
+You can remove a certificate using the certs:remove command:

-$ drycc certs:remove my-cert -a foo
+$ drycc certs remove my-cert -a foo

 Removing www.example.com...
 Done.

-Assuming all applications are already using example-com-2017
+Assuming all applications are already using example-com-2017, run the following commands (they can be chained together):

-$ drycc certs:detach example-com-2017 example.com -a foo
+$ drycc certs detach example-com-2017 example.com -a foo

-$ drycc certs:attach example-com-2018 example.com -a foo
+$ drycc certs attach example-com-2018 example.com -a foo

 Troubleshooting